is your church without a pastor? Begin Here

 One of the more challenging events in the life of a congregation happens when the pastor either resigns or retires.
 Sometimes members of the congregation might have a sense that a change is coming, especially in the case of a pastor’s retirement.
 More often than not, the event is a surprise to many people.
 What may be even more of a surprise is that at any one point in time, a significant number of churches are searching for their next pastoral leader.
 But that is a normal state of affairs.
 Still, when it does happen, it leaves any congregation with sense of concern and uncertainty.
 At the very least, people have a lot of questions and are not sure what happens next or where to turn for help.

 One of the challenges of the past has been to provide leadership and training for search committees as soon as an announcement of retirement or resignation was made.
 Calendars, travel schedules and other church needs often left area ministers struggling to meet this need of a church, especially when a number of churches were searching for a new pastor at the same time.
-In an effort to support search committees and church leadership during this important time of transition, ABCNW has begun to enlist and train individuals to serve as search consultants.
+In an effort to support search committees and church leadership during this important time of transition, Mission Northwest has been enlisting and training individuals to serve as search consultants.
 Search consultants generally meet face-to-face with a search committee 4 or 5 times during the time of the search and are in touch on a monthly basis with the committee by phone and email.

 The primary ROLE of a search consultant is to

 - assist with the process the search committee engages in to find God’s person for leadership;

 - encourage the committee and the congregation to remain hopeful and faithful to the work they have begun, especially through consistent prayer times.

 - members or regular attendees of the search committee;

 - members or parts of the congregation;

 - decision-makers for or with the search committee or congregation.

 - strengthening the congregation’s partnership with other Mission Northwest churches through financial giving;